 Then I purchased a good primer and painted all of the paneling and cabinets.
 I decided to use a very pale gray for the cabinets and a bright white for the walls.
 It was amazing how much brighter the whole space looked just from painting.

 Add style with an inexpensive backsplash

-While I was shopping for paint colors I looked at back splash options.
-I really didn’t need to add a back splash, but you know…I wanted to. 🙂 This peel and stick tile worked great with the paint colors and the flooring I chose.
+While I was shopping for paint colors I looked at backsplash options.
+I really didn’t need to add a backsplash, but you know…I wanted to. 🙂 The peel-and-stick tile worked great with the paint colors and the flooring I chose.